 Feb 7 1962: United States imposes full trade embargo on Cuba.

 Oct 1962: Cuban Missile Crisis.
-After thirteen day standoff, Russians withdraw missiles from Cuba.
+After a thirteen day standoff, Russians withdraw missiles from Cuba.

 Oct 9 1967: Che Guevara killed by Bolivian troops seeking to emulate Cuban-style revolution in South America.

-Sept 1 1977: Resumption of limited economic ties between Cuba and United States.
+Sept 1 1977: Resumption of limited economic ties between Cuba and the United States.

 Apr-Sept 1980: Mariel Boatlift.
 Cuba allows mass exodus of about 125,000 citizens to the United States, many leaving from the Mariel port west of Havana.